-I’m a writer and digital strategist living in Calgary, Alberta.
+I’m a writer and content guy living in Calgary, Alberta.
 I like to read Superman comics, watch Blue Jays games and listen to the Pixies.
 I’m obsessive about stationery.
 I have two sons and one wife.
-I spend my days as the planning and strategy director at AppColony and my nights writing pithy bullshit at Pop Loser and Fifty Mission Cap, as well as slightly more substantive stuff for magazines and websites of varying respectability.
+I spend my days as the content and planning director at AppColony and my nights writing pithy bullshit at Pop Loser and Fifty Mission Cap, as well as slightly more substantive stuff for magazines and websites of varying respectability.

 - We were promised jetpacks This Magazine, 2013

 - TED and the declining value of ideas This Magazine, 2013

 - The idea and the thing This Magazine, 2012

 - Race and the tech press Pop Loser, 2013

 - Ronda Rousey and the face-punch of progress Fifty Mission Cap, 2013